galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 > 5. Access at port `<ip address>:8080` once the server has started {: .hands_on}

-## SystemD
+## systemd

-Launching Galaxy by hand is not a good use of your time, so we will immediately switch to a process manager for that, [SystemD](https://freedesktop.org/wiki/Software/systemd/).
+Launching Galaxy by hand is not a good use of your time, so we will immediately switch to a process manager for that, [systemd](https://freedesktop.org/wiki/Software/systemd/).

-> ### {% icon hands_on %} Hands-on: SystemD
+> ### {% icon hands_on %} Hands-on: systemd
 >
 > 1. Add the role `usegalaxy_eu.galaxy_systemd` to your playbook.
 This should run **after** all of the roles we have already added so far.
 >